tony-blake/MD-Simulation/README.md

 > # with a separate file for each chain
 > get.pdb("1wco", URLonly = F, split=TRUE, path="split_chain.nisin", multi=T)
 ```
-For the NSR molcule the pdb file 4Y68 was used and for the nisin the 1wco pdb file was used where Protein Databank Accession numeber for both files came from their respective papers [2,3]
+For the NSR molecule the pdb file 4Y68 was used and for the nisin molecule the 1wco pdb file was used where Protein Databank Accession numbers for both files came from their respective papers [2,3]

-# Docking Procedure
+## Docking Procedure
 To determine a starting configuration for the NSR-Nisin complex a docking program Autodock for ligand and protein binding was used [4].
 This produced 9 possible binding conformations for the NSR-Nisin complex.
-Out of these 9 states the 7th conformation state was chosen being the state which showed most favorable interaction between residues 29 of nisin and residues 236-240 of the active site in NSR.
+Out of these 9 states the 7th conformation state was chosen being the state which showed the most favorable interaction between residues 29 of nisin and residues 236-240 of the active site in NSR.
 In this model the NSR-nisin complex had serine for residue 29.
-The molecular visualisation package Chimera was then used to mutate residue 29 to proline and the subsequent configuration saved as a different pdb file.
+The molecular visualisation package Chimera was then used to mutate residue 29 to proline and residue 30 to valine and the subsequent configuration saved as a different pdb file.
 Again the docking program Autodock was used to create a starting configuration for the NSR-Nisin complex.
 In this case the 1st conformation was chosen for the same reasons as previously.
 Then both chosen conformation states (one with serine, the other with proline) were saved as separate pdb files to be used as starting configurations in the molcular modeling simulation.

-# Molecular Modelling
+### Molecular Modelling

 To run the MD simulation the Amber workflow was used [5].
 This consisted of the following steps.